 Ryan Robinson did something similar, cold emailing a startup founder to get a quote in one of his blog posts.
 The relationship grew from there and ended up making Ryan over $50,000 from freelance projects.

-- Reply To Postings At Industry Job Boards – In such cases, the business is explicitly mentioning the requirement of a ghostwriter.
-I found most of my leads at the Problogger Job Board.
-Especially, at the beginning, it can serve as a decent way to get your business running with gigs at about 10 cents/word.
+- Respond to postings on industry job boards – In such cases, the business is explicitly mentioning the requirement of a ghostwriter.
+Chintan found most of his ghostwriting leads at the freelancing job boards.
+Especially in the beginning, it can serve as a decent way to get your business running with gigs at about 10 cents/word.

-Hence, if your client changes their strategy/fires you (both have happened with me), then you’ll keep haggling with new clients.
+Hence, if your client changes their strategy/fires you, then you’ll keep haggling with new clients.
 In the process, you’ll undercharge just to make a decent monthly income.

 Would you like to know a better strategy?

 It’s allocating a certain amount of time towards marketing yourself while simultaneously pitching guest posts.
-Preferably, have a consistent stream of work being published under your name – could be a client site or your own blog.
+Preferably, have a consistent stream of work being published under your name – could be a client site or your own blog or your own books.

 See, once you’ve skin in the game, it’s all about remaining at “the top of the heads” of your prospects.
 If you build genuine relationships and keep adding value (without any expectations), then in all likeliness these prospective clients will turn to you when they want to hire someone.

-For instance, I had mentioned a content marketing influencer (that I genuinely admire) in one of my guest posts at a high-profile publication.
-I didn’t even send them an email, but they shared the article on their social media nonetheless.
-And they remember my name since I had mentioned them in my articles an ample number of times.
+For instance, Chintan had mentioned a content marketing influencer in one of his guest posts at a high-profile publication.
+They remembered his name since Chintan had mentioned them in his articles an ample number of times.

-After a few months of email exchanges, a video call, and social media love, the influencer reached out to me.
-He was on a month’s deadline and wanted me to do a long-form piece at a juicy $1000 (wouldn’t you like to get such well-paid gigs?)
-I took up the ghostwriting project, and the influencer liked my work.
+After a few months of email exchanges, a video call, and social media love, the influencer reached out to Chintan.
+He was on a month’s deadline and wanted to do a long-form piece at a juicy $1000 (wouldn’t you like to get such well-paid gigs?)
+He took up the ghostwriting project, and the influencer liked his work.

 Pro Tip: Start an email newsletter to build relationships with your readers (that might turn into your clients one day).
-It’s a great way to remain in the vicinity of your prospects and keep adding value with your content.
-Copywriter, Elise Dopson, sends a fortnightly newsletter with content marketing resources.
+It’s a great way to remain in the vicinity of your prospects and keep adding value to your content.
+Copywriter Elise Dopson, sends a fortnightly newsletter with content marketing resources.
 She also shares her own latest articles in it.